tomiito/developer-documentation/source/includes/labs/_survey-groups.md

 }
 ```

-Creates a new group and adds listed surveys to the group.
+Adds surveys to an existing survey group.

 #### Arguments